Getting Started with Drones for Forest Management

 This is why users love Nova.
 It's a data processing hub and GIS platform all wrapped together.
 It's simple enough to navigate and access your data with ease and process imagery data without the complexity of traditional platforms.
 Despite the ease of use, the resulting outputs are designed to be just as powerful as traditional systems, creating a must-have addition for your toolkit.

 If you are reading this, you probably already know why you want to use a drone.
 Whether it's for road mapping or block layout and assessing where you're going to lay ribbon or for scanning burn piles to ensure that your fuels management work isn't a flight risk, survey drones are incredible tools for capturing data.
-Digital photogrammetry tools like Nova's Orthomosaic plugin can create stunning outputs.
+Digital photogrammetry tools like Nova's Orthomosaic add-on can create stunning outputs.

 Now that I have the data, what should I do with it?
 This is where Nova really stands out.
 It's one thing to create a data product, like an orthomosaic, or capture video and overlay it on a satellite base layer, but how do we engage end-users?
 Typically, organizations follow a workflow where a drone pilot captures data, a GIS technician processes the images and creates a map, and then the end-users (such as government regulatory bodies or field technicians) receive the product.
 Nova changes this approach by providing tools to drone users, allowing them to not only create an orthomosaic of an area where they plan to build a road or assess their over-winter burn piles for smoldering heat, but also immediately turn those products into georeferenced PDF maps for use by ground crews.